-FULL PLANS APPLICATION
+APPLICATION WITH FULL PLANS

 This is where plans, technical details, calculations and specifications are deposited with the Council prior to work starting on site.
 Having construction details agreed in advance provides more confidence of compliance.
-Starting work prior to approval puts you at risk of non-compliant work on site that could be costly to rectify.
+Starting work prior to approval puts you at risk of non-compliant work being carried out on site that could be costly to rectify.
 Full Plans applications comprise two charges:

-- Plans Charge payable when the application is deposited.
-This covers registration, the technical audit of information, consultations and the issue of a formal decision notice. - Inspection Charge Payable on the commencement of works on site.
-This covers our 3rd party onsite spot checking of various stages of construction, (see terms and conditions) as well as several related office-based activities.
+Plans Charge payable when the application is deposited.
+This covers registration, the technical audit of information, consultations, checking amended details/conditions and the issue of a formal decision notice.

+Inspection Charge Payable on the commencement of works.